 6. The mesentery (new human organ)

 Although it may not seem that glamorous, the mesentery, newly discovered bodily organ, has many functions.

-The mesentery is actually an organ which connects our intestines to our inner abdominal wall and is responsible for coordinating our immune system to defend us from diseases.
+The mesentery is actually an organ that connects our intestines to our inner abdominal wall and is responsible for coordinating our immune system to defend us from diseases.
 It also keeps our intestines in place when we walk around.
-Like I said, the mesentery is not all that attractive but a useful organ that never really got the recognition it deserved.
+As I said, the mesentery is not all that attractive but a useful organ that never really got the recognition it deserved.

 They are the opposite of equilibrium, in that they always need a trigger to keep them in perpetual motion – this can be done by zapping an electron with a laser (and a few other details and tactics, I might add).
 Oh, and that theory of the conservation of energy (energy is never created or destroyed)… yeah, that might be a little questionable now.